steadybit/preflight-kit/docs/preflight-api.md

 The preflight endpoints follow the same mechanisms for error handling as other Steadybit extension APIs.

-The agent will stop the experiment execution if the extension:
+The agent prevents the experiment execution if the extension:

 - Returns a HTTP status code which is not `200`
 - Returns a body with an `error` property containing a `PreflightKitError`